tisean/auratesttask/README.md

 13. Custom components created with LWC.
 The appearance of the components was not given much attention, although I understand that this is important.

 14. This project will develop further, acquiring new functionality, integration with external systems, mail notifications.
-The plans are to indicate the distance to the account in the table of suppliers on the account, sorted by this indicator - integration is needed to translate the full address into geolocation - and further recalculation of the distance.
+The plans are to indicate the distance to the account in the table of suppliers on the account, sorted by this indicator - integration is needed to convert the full address into geolocation - and further recalculation of the distance.
 15. To be continued... and much more to come.